uidaholib/main-web-redesign_draft/content/special-collections/plan.md

 <div class="row justify-content-center">
   <div class="col-md-8 my-4">
-    <h4>Steps to Take before Arriving:</h4>
+    <h4>How to Request Materials:</h4>
     <div id="accordion">
       <div class="card mt-3 mb-2">
         <div class="card-header">
           <h5 class="mb-0">
             <a class="collapsed card-link" data-toggle="collapse" href="#collapseOne"> 1.
-Browse Our Collection Descriptions
+Search Our Collections
               <span class="fas fa-chevron-down smalltxt"></span>
             </a>
           </h5>
         </div>
         <div id="collapseOne" class="collapse" data-parent="#accordion">
           <div class="card-body">
-            <p> Before you arrive, please take a moment to peruse our
-              <a href="description.html">collection strengths and types</a> or
-              <a href="browse.html">browse</a> our collections.
-If you have any questions or would like help locating U of I Library Special Collections &amp;
-              Archives materials, please contact us at
+            <p> To request materials for viewing, please visit our <a href="https://www.lib.uidaho.edu/special-collections/searchtools.html">Search Tools</a> or <a href="https://www.lib.uidaho.edu/special-collections/browse.html">browse our collections</a> to find materials you want to view.
+If you have questions or need help using our websites, please contact us at
               <a href="mailto:libspec@uidaho.edu">libspec@uidaho.edu</a> or (208) 885-0845. </p>
           </div>
           <!--end card-body-->